 On days like today, I wish my anxiety was healed completely.
 But I know that progress, no matter how small, is important and must always be celebrated.
 Today, I was anxious, but I was kind to myself after.
 This is my progress.
 This is worth celebrating.

 If you'd like to learn more about the depression and anxiety support package I mentioned earlier, go here.
-It's $35 and includes guided meditations, visualizations, journal prompts, and more.
+It includes guided meditations, visualizations, journal prompts, and more.